kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Atomicity

 In multi-threaded programming, if one thread executes an atomic operation, that means there is no way that another thread could see the half-finished result of the operation.
-The system can only be in the state it was before the operation or after the operation, not something in between.

 In the context of ACID, the ability to abort a transaction on error and have all writes from that transaction discarded is the defining feature of ACID atomicity.

 ##### Consistency